 The Collection Wall facilitates discovery and dialogue with other visitors and can serve as an orientation experience, allowing visitors to download existing tours or create their own tours to take out into the galleries on iPads and iPhones.
 The largest such screen in the United States, the Collection Wall enables visitors to connect with objects in the collection in a playful and original way, making their visit a more powerful personal experience.
 Its display transitions every 40 seconds to keep things interesting—grouping artworks by theme and type, such as time period or materials and techniques, as well as by 32 curated views of the collection.

 How it works

 Standing 5 feet by 40 feet, the wall is composed of 150 Christie MicroTiles and displays more than 23 million pixels, which is the equivalent of more than twenty-three 720p HDTVs.
 The Christie iKit multi-touch system allows multiple users to interact with the wall, simultaneously opening as many as twenty separate interfaces across the Collection Wall to explore the collection.
-Software was written using open Frameworks and runs on two Windows 7 workstations supported by four Linux servers processing the video across the wall, and an RFID server managing the iPad station connectivity.
+Software was written using open Frameworks and runs on two Windows 7 workstations supported by four Linux servers processing the video across the wall, and an RFID server managing the iPad/iPhone station connectivity.

 High-resolution digital cameras ranging from 48 to 192 megapixels were used to photograph the CMA’s collection.
 These are publication-quality photographs as large as 50 by 40 inches, which will enlarge on a standard iPad, iPhone, or computer monitor to 220 by 160 inches for examining detail.